Oh no, not again ...

 Solution

-Use either the predefined constants (IID_IMyClassEvents
+Use either the predefined constants (IID_IMyClassEvents) or the MIDL

-metadata based constants (__uuidof(IMyClassEvents)
+metadata based constants (__uuidof(IMyClassEvents)) in both places;

 do not mix them.